anoshiri/schoollite/README.md

 ## About School Lite

-School Lite is a simple grade school management system targeted at Nigerian schools.
+School Lite is a simple grade school management system targeted at grade schools.
 It's features will include the following:

 - ** Students record**
 - ** Teachers**